ukoda/ax206vncclient/README.md

 AX206 VNC Client
 ================
-I needed a lightweight VNC client program to drive AX206 3.5" USB LCD modules to display the LCD4Linux VNC server feeds.
+I needed a lightweight VNC client program to drive AX206 3.5" 480 x 320 USB LCD modules to display the LCD4Linux VNC server feeds.

 Being lazy I have simply forked the LibVNCServer library and added my needed client to the example clients directory.